cscart/docs/install/possible_issues/500_internal_server_error.rst

 Reason 2.
 The Web Server Doesn't Support Some Directives
 ========================================================

-The second possible reason for Internal Server Error is that your web server does not support some directives of the CS-Cart .htaccess file.
+The second possible reason for 500 Internal Server Error is that your web server does not support some directives of the CS-Cart **.htaccess** file.

-To solve the problem, try renaming the **.htaccess** file located in the root directory of your CS-Cart installation.
+To solve the problem, try renaming the **.htaccess** file located in the root directory of your CS-Cart installation to something else, for example, **.htaccess1**.

 If renaming **.htaccess** helps, contact your server administrator.
 Send them the content of the CS-Cart **.htaccess** file and ask which directives are not supported on your server.